Scroll to content

 Children are not exposed to a range of career pathways and therefore struggle to imagine themselves in a variety of roles in the future.

-This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.
+This explains the outcomes we are aiming for by the end of our current strategy plan, which ends and how we will measure whether they have been achieved.

 Intended outcome